A gorgeous resort town set amongst the soaring Southern Alps celebrated as adrenaline junkies mecca – but don’t pigeonhole Gay Queenstown just yet!

 - Spa @ Nugget Point Hotel – Hidden in the most glorious alpine setting overlooking the famous Shotover River, the Spa at Nugget Point offers a modern version of the Roman baths experience – except considerably more family-friendly!
 There is a magnificent mosaic pool under a domed roof, marbled plunge bath, steam room, sauna and rose mosaic showers.
 Soothing rooms with views await you for the ultimate pampering session using organic treatments that release your inner and outer diva.

 - So Spa @ Sofitel Queenstown Spa – A Parisian-style wellbeing spa emphasizing balance and rejuvenation with a fun blend of French and New Zealand products.
 Professional staff skilfully deliver an extensive, premium range of therapies and invigorating signature treatments, the most popular of which is the traditional Maori Greenstone Massage.
 There is also a couples’ suite complete with cedar wood Jacuzzi if you want to share the experience with someone special.
 Afterward, guests can unwind in the unique infra-red room or at the discovery bar with freshly brewed tea and snacks.

 Gay Sauna in Queenstown

 Sorry boys, there is currently no gay sauna in Queenstown.
-These are only for the big centers; Auckland, Wellington, Dunedin, Christchurch, and Hamilton – and even there they are increasingly unpopular as gay hook up apps take over.
+These are only for the big centers; Auckland, Wellington, Dunedin, Christchurch, and Hamilton – and even there they are increasingly unpopular as gay dating sites take over.
 Trust us, if you open Grindr in Queenstown you will be spoilt for choice, otherwise trying the bars and clubs.